Succession season 3, the third instalment of HBO’s award-winning drama about a wealthy dynasty, has finally arrived.

 The show's official account tweeted the date in September, having previously confirmed that season 3 would premiere in the "last quarter of 2021."

-Incidentally, an October 17 arrival will mark almost the two year anniversary of the season 2 finale, which aired on October 13, 2019.
+Incidentally, its October 17 arrival marked almost the two year anniversary of the season 2 finale, which aired on October 13, 2019.

 Make Your Move.
 October 17. pic.twitter.com/KVIXGWSyszSeptember 13, 2021

-Both the previous seasons landed in the summers of 2018 and 2019, and considering that season 3 was commissioned by HBO only two episodes into season 2, a summer 2020 launch made sense – before the arrival of Covid-19, that is.
+Both the previous seasons landed in the summers of 2018 and 2019, and considering that season 3 was commissioned by HBO (opens in new tab) only two episodes into season 2, a summer 2020 launch made sense – that is, before the arrival of Covid-19.

 Amid the pandemic-induced chaos, WarnerMedia Entertainment shut down production on all its series, including Succession and Barry, which ruled out season 3’s expected 2020 release date.
 Writing for the new season did continue, though, and cast members hinted at a 2021 return following confirmation that filming got back underway in February.

-Succession fans have since taken to Twitter (see the thread below from user @waystarceo) to outline updates to the show's filming schedule throughout 2021, if you're interested in seeing just how stop-start season 3's production has been.
+Succession fans took to Twitter (see the thread below from user @waystarceo) to outline updates to the show's filming schedule throughout 2021, if you're interested in seeing just how stop-start season 3's production has been.